 This next nose has a triangle shape with a small smile.

 The next series of noses are all downturned (bottom lines go downwards), making the amigurumi look a little sad.
 There’s just something about these noses that make them look adorable though!

 This nose is similar to the one above except there’s no line going straight down.

 This nose was very different and was stitched directly onto the face (no felt used).
-A step-by-step tutorial for this nose as well as the pattern can be found here.
+A step-by-step tutorial for this nose can be found here.

 Here are a variety of noses, including upturned, downtowned and neutral to depict different expressions:

 These were for my Teddy Bear Keychains in my first giveaway!

 Furthermore, we generally like to follow the “Rule of Thirds” in which we place the eyes and embroider the features along the bottom third of the head (see image below with Sweetheart Bunny)!

 I will continue to add noses to this post as I make more amigurumi.
 There are many different ways to make noses, but these are just some of the ways that we’ve made them.
 You can stitch the noses directly onto the face or stitch them onto felt and then sew or use a glue gun to attach the felt to the face.
 Try out these different noses and make up your own styles!
 Keep your eyes out for cute expressions when watching cartoons or when you see other stuffed animals at toy stores.
 They really help give amigurumi different personalities and looks!